-Arts and Science programs at Ambrose University derive from our mission statements, philosophies of learning, goals and objectives.
+Arts and Science programs at Ambrose University derive from our mission statement, educational principles, and learning outcomes.
 The following summary lists the available Ambrose University Arts and Science programs and the total credit hours required for completion of each program.
 Please see the specific academic program details for further information.

-Arts and Science programs fit within the following:
+Arts and Science programs fit within the following departments: